 What will it cost to send your child to St Mary's College of Maryland in the future?
+In the past four years, this school's published in-state tuition and fee total rose from $11,418 to $12,116.
+This amounts to an average annual price increase of 1.2%.
 Nationally, university tuition prices are rising around 5% per year.
 Looking out five, ten, fifteen or eighteen years, these are CollegeCalc's estimates how much you could expect to pay for a 4 year degree assuming tuition increases at the national average rate.
-Estimated future prices are based on the current in-state 4 year cost of $118,712.00.
+Estimated future prices are based on the current in-state 4 year cost of $125,444.00.
 Use the college savings plan calculator below to perform a more comprehensive analysis on future costs and how much you will need to save for St Mary's College of Maryland.

 |Annual||4 Year Degree|

 |Estimated Cost in 5 years for students enrolling in 2028||$43,129||$172,515|

 |Estimated Cost in 10 years for students enrolling in 2033||$55,044||$220,177|

 |Estimated Cost in 15 years for students enrolling in 2038||$70,252||$281,008|